gameblabla/mednafen-gcw/release/Readme.txt

 Each core had their input optimised for the GCW0.
-(With the exception of the stick not being used, stay used for new updates) If you have any input issues with a game,  you can configure them by pressing Start+Select.
+(With the exception of the stick not being used, stay used for new updates)
-To Exit, press Select+L.

-Exit : Select + L
+Exit : Select + X
-Configure Controls : Start+Select
+Configure Controls : Start + X

 ================
 INSTALLATION
 ================
 First of all,
-put the file mednafen-09x.cfg in /usr/local/home/.mednafen.
+put the file mednafen-09x.cfg in /media/home/.mednafen.
 If the folder ".mednafen" does not exist, create it and place the file there.

 Then, put both opk files in /media/data/apps.